codeplaysoftware/portFFT/README.md

 ## Known issues

 * The specialization constants are currently emulated on Nvidia and AMD backends.
-SYCL-FFT relies on this feature so the performance is not optimal as of today.
+SYCL-FFT relies on this feature on Nvidia devices in particular so the performance is not optimal on these devices.

 We are investigating other performance issues that affect all the backends.